martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

 Here we discuss the models that only takes timeseries as input.

 #### RNN timeseries based model
-We first discuss the rnn based model for timesieres input:
+We first discuss the rnn based model for timeseries input:

 <img width="397" height="530" alt="image" src="https://github.com/user-attachments/assets/340d3ad1-4590-43b9-a228-882fd16f3ede" />

-Best loss for rnn: (fill in); Best loss for lstm: (fill in); Best loss for gru: (fill in)
+Best loss for rnn: (0.2255); Best loss for lstm: (0.2234); Best loss for gru: (0.2230)

 Source code RV_RNN_conv at "./proj_mod/training.py".
 See detailed decumentation at "./NNetwork/RNN_with_frozen_conv.ipynb".